Science

 Implementation

-• Planning involves teachers creating engaging lessons that incorporate problem solving challenges that allow children to ‘find out for themselves’.
+- Planning involves teachers creating engaging lessons that incorporate problem solving challenges that allow children to ‘actively participate’.
 Children are encouraged to ask their own questions and given the responsibility of using their scientific skills and research to discover their answers.

-• Conceptual understanding is nurtured through the use of precise questioning to assess conceptual knowledge and to quickly identify those with gaps in their learning so that all children.
+- Conceptual understanding is nurtured using precise questioning to assess conceptual knowledge and to quickly identify those with gaps in their learning.

-• Working scientifically is embed into lessons to ensure these skills are being developed throughout the children’s school career and new vocabulary and challenging concept are introduced through direct teaching.
+- Working scientifically is embedded into lessons to ensure these skills are being developed throughout the children’s school career.
+New vocabulary and challenging concepts are introduced through direct teaching.